gonzalomarcote/take-home-assessment/README.md

 #### 3.b.
 What would you do to avoid deploying malicious packages?
-* You can for example use always official docker images
+* You can use always official docker images
 * Try to use latest images and updated packages
-* To be sure that to verify package sources from official ones
+* To be sure that to verify that package sources are the official ones
 * Or in critical cases you can validate packages checksums

 One example to validate `boto3` package checksum would be something similar to this [Dockerfile.checksum](./Dockerfile.checksum):